QazmoQwerty/trex/docs/trex-spec.md

 * All binary operations only accept strings as their operands.

-* The range operator 'a..b' returns a list of numbers from a to b, excluding the larger number.
+* The range operator 'a..b' returns a list of numbers from a to b, excluding b.

 ```
 >>> 0..5
 0, 1, 2, 3, 4
->>> 5..0
+>>> 5..0    // reverse ranges are not supported
-4, 3, 2, 1, 0

 ```

 ## Unary Operators